dancfc84/Project_1/readme.md

 ## How the game works

+I will describe how the game works and show code where I was met with a challenging problem that needed solving

 - When a start button is pressed a 10 x 20 grid is created

 - This entails the creation of 200 divs, a class is added to them to style the grid.
 Each cell is then added to an array called cells.